Activities and places of interest nearby to Treworgey Manor:

 Family Days out in Cornwall

-There is a plethora of exciting days out to be had in Cornwall – as well as on-site activities at Treworgey, but if you are feeling adventurous explore and enjoy:
+There is a plethora of exciting days out to be had in Cornwall if you’re feeling adventurous and wish to explore explore:

-The Eden Project: From its futuristic biomes, Rainforest Aerial walkway, zip wire, ice-skating, music events and environmental awareness centre, definitely something for everyone, such a great space, adding to its attractions each year.
+The Eden Project – (33 mins) From its futuristic biomes, Rainforest Aerial walkway, zip wire, ice-skating, music events and environmental awareness centre, definitely something for everyone, such a great space, adding to its attractions each year.

-Carnglaze Caverns: Visit this former slate mine, part of the Cornish Mining World Heritage site, picturesque woodland walk, caves to explore and some memorable concerts held in this unique venue.
+Carnglaze Caverns – (15 mins) Visit this former slate mine, part of the Cornish Mining World Heritage site, picturesque woodland walk, caves to explore and some memorable concerts held in this unique venue.

-Restormel Castle: Lostwithiel’s 13th-century circular shell-keep, now just a ruin, but a lovely spot for a picnic or historical exploration.
+Restormel Castle – (26 mins) Lostwithiel’s 13th-century circular shell-keep, now just a ruin, but a lovely spot for a picnic or historical exploration.

-Porfell Wildlife Park and Animal Sanctuary: Get up close and personal to lots of different Monkeys, and Meercats at Cornwall’s largest exotic animal sanctuary.
+Porfell Wildlife Park and Animal Sanctuary – (18 mins) Get up close and personal to lots of different Monkeys, and Meercats at Cornwall’s largest exotic animal sanctuary.

-Newquay Zoo: Where the animals are well cared for — get up close to animals from all around the world.
+Newquay Zoo (58 mins) Where the animals are well cared for – get up close to animals from all around the world.

-Launceston Steam Railway: Five-mile round trip along the old North Cornwall Railway, award-winning.
+Launceston Steam Railway – (37 mins) Five-mile round trip along the old North Cornwall Railway, award-winning.

-The Blue Reef Aquarium: Daily talks and feeds are held at the Aquarium, with an interactive information centre, located in Newquay.
+The Blue Reef Aquarium – (1 hour) Daily talks and feeds are held at the Aquarium, with an interactive information centre, located in Newquay.

-Jamaica Inn: Legendary moorland Inn made famous by Daphne du Maurier, Historical Smugglers museum.
+Jamaica Inn – (47 mins) – Legendary moorland Inn made famous by Daphne du Maurier, Historical Smugglers museum.

 Nearest Supermarkets